Dey-Lab-Team/culture-collections/README.md

 To update the MoBIE project you need write access to this GitHub repository.
 For this you need to have a GitHub account.
 If you don't have one yet, create one [here](https://github.com/).
 Then contact [Jonas Hellgoth](https://github.com/JonasHell) (easiest via [mail](mailto:jonas.hellgoth@embl.de)) to be added to the repository as a collaborator (this grants you write access to this GitHub repository).

 #### Write access to s3
 To upload data to the s3 bucket you need write access.
 For this please contact [Jonas Hellgoth](https://github.com/JonasHell).
 The easiest is via [mail](mailto:jonas.hellgoth@embl.de).
 You will recieve a key pair for read-write access.
 To interact with the s3 storage you need to install the MinIO client.
 Just follow the first step of [these instructions](https://min.io/docs/minio/linux/reference/minio-mc.html) for your operating system.
 You can check the installation success by running `mc --version` in your terminal.
+If `brew` throws an error saying you can try `xcode-select --install` do so and see if this works.

 Continue with step 2 of the instructions, use the following for the command `mc alias set ALIAS HOSTNAME ACCESS_KEY SECRET_KEY`: